Updated website on November 13, 2016

 Breeding Season is here.
 If you need a buck, we are buck central.
-Four mature ( 18 month olds) and ten younger bucklings that are fantastic.
-All of the older bucks are registered.
+Choose from 3 bucks about 18 month old and several spring of 2016 bucklings.The older bucks are registered.
 Younger ones can be registered.
 Check our sale page.

 .Lookout Mountain Growers is an organic, sustainable farm owned and operated by Harriet and Steve O’Rear.
 The farm is west of Cloudland, Ga., near Mentone, Al., atop beautiful Lookout Mountain.
 It is part of a privately owned wilderness area in a remote area rife with wildlife and mountain flora.
 The air is clean and the water clear.
 For fifteen years, the primary product of LMG has been a herd of superior meat goats.
 Starting with boers, then trying our kikos, we soon found that myotonics are worm resistant, have good feet, take care of their babies and have the largest bone to meat ratio of any other breed.
 The are easy to manage and are smart.
 No more other breeds for us.